Mitten Slab Rock Climbing

 After branching left of the benches, head to the base of the wall continuing left.
 You will pass several routes before you are force back down into talus and dirt.
 Keep an eye out for a faint trail leading back up to the base of the Mitten.
 There can be a fair amount of poison ivy in this area so use caution.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mitten Slab:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mitten Slab:

 Mitten Slab 5.10b 6a+ 19 VII- 19 E2 5b Sport, 5 pitches, 450'